thewtex/thesis/strain_estimation/strain_estimation.rst

   displacement data.  a-c) 5 point least-squares kernel.  d-f) 7 point least squares kernel.

 Results from the linear least-squares technique are shown in |lsq|.
-Similar tot the derivate of gaussian results, high frequency noise is removed.
+Similar to the derivate of Gaussian results, high frequency noise is removed.
 Again, a longer kernel results in greater noise suppression but lower resolution.

 .. image:: images/lsq_vessel.png